 Initial development stage- Manual testing helps testers to detect bottlenecks during the initial development stage which results in less time and resources being spent on fixing bugs.
 Sometimes it’s not rational to invest money and human resources in automated testing during an unstable phase of a product’s development.
 However, in some approaches to software development, automated testing is a part of the process at any stage.

 Short-term projects-Even though automated tests are aimed at saving time and resources, it takes time and resources to design and maintain them.
 In some cases, such as building a small promotional website, it can be much more efficient to rely on manual testing.

 Non-automatable cases-Some tests cannot be automated; this especially concerns hardware-related tests.
 Writing scripts for automated checks of sensors, touchpads, and screens are almost impossible and rarely viable.
 Also, some data can be tested only manually.
 For example, you can automatically test if printer prints, but checking the quality and content of printed images is best done manually.

-Automated and manual testing each have their strengths and weaknesses.
+Manual Vs Automation Testing each have their strengths and weaknesses.
 What we want to stress is that no matter how great automated tests are, you cannot automate everything.
 Manual tests play an important role in software development and come in handy whenever you cannot automate the process.